jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 #### Double Nested Loop

-The brute force way of solving this would be to add the value a position **i** with each subsequent value of **j** until we find a pair that sums to 0.
+The brute force way of solving this would be to add the value in the first loop(**i**) with each subsequent value of nested loop(**j**) until we find a pair that sums to 0.

-Here is a good way to try and visualize how the algo works through the steps.
+Here is a good first step in trying to visualize each step performed by the algo.

 ```
 INDEX:   1   2   3   4   5